top of page

 • Sandals or flip-flops for around the camp

-• T-shirts or golf shirts in khaki, beige, green and neutral colours
+• T-shirts or golf shirts in khaki, beige, green, and neutral colors

 • Long-sleeved cotton shirts to protect you from the sun and mosquito bites at dusk